js216/CeNTREX/DAQ/README.md

 contain everything related to the control of the device: the GUI elements, the related variables, etc.

+## Program operation

+When the program is started, `ControlGUI` attempts to read the configuration files in order to build the graphical user interface consisting of controls for individual devices.
+The program does not check the config files for syntax and its behaviour under improperly formatted config files is undefined.

+When the user starts control, the program attempts to talk to each of the enabled devices to see if the expected response is received.
+Following that, it starts the `HDF_writer` thread, which is thereby made ready to accept the data that flows to it through the corresponding queues, and write it to the selected HDF file.
+Then, each of the `Device` threads is started, cycling through a loop of checking the device for abnormal conditions, recording numerical values, and sending control commands to the device (and reading the values these commands return).
+Finally, the `Monitoring` thread starts.

 ## Data structure

 The data from each run is initially stored in a series of CSV files for